This position is primarily responsible for the classroom and implementing curriculum based on knowledge of families’

 individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are

 representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made

 to enable individuals with disabilities to perform the essential functions.

-Responsible for High Scope curriculum implementation and individualization of instruction based upon COR
+Responsible for Creative Curriculum implementation and individualization of instruction based upon assessment

 appropriate referrals with enrolled families.